Fantasy basketball rankings 2025: Top sleepers, breakouts, busts

-Fantasy basketball rankings 2025-26: Sleepers, breakouts and busts from proven NBA model
+Fantasy basketball rankings 2025-26: Sleepers, breakouts and busts from advanced NBA model

 SportsLine simulated the 2025-26 NBA season 10,000 times and identified Fantasy basketball sleepers, breakouts and busts

 The 2025-26 NBA season tips off later this month, meaning 2025 Fantasy basketball drafts are already on the clock.
 While everyone wants to find those undervalued Fantasy basketball sleepers or breakouts, just as much part of nailing your drafts is by avoiding selecting a 2025 Fantasy basketball bust.
-Can you expect MVPs like LeBron James, Steph Curry and Kevin Durant to continue operating at high levels given their advanced ages?
-Then there's the likes of Joel Embiid, Zion Williamson and Anthony Davis, who would all make for great Fantasy basketball 2025 picks, provided they can stay on the court.
+How will the likes of Kevin Durant, Kristaps Porzingis, Myles Turner and Michael Porter Jr. produce with their new squads?
+Then there's the likes of Jaylen Brown, Pascal Siakam and Shaedon Sharpe, who will have bigger roles due to injured teammates and could make for great Fantasy basketball 2025 picks.

-Speaking of potential 2025 Fantasy basketball breakouts, Cooper Flagg will be top of mind for many when they go on the clock.
+Speaking of potential 2025 Fantasy basketball breakouts, Cooper Flagg will be top of mind for many when they go on the clock after the No.1 overall pick averaged 19.2 points, 7.5 rebounds, 4.2 assists, 1.4 steals and 1.4 blocks at Duke.
 But given the star power already on Dallas, there could be other rookies in more advantageous positions to produce.
 What do the latest 2025 Fantasy basketball projections forecast for this year's rookie class?
 Before making any 2025-26 Fantasy basketball picks, be sure to check out the 2025 Fantasy basketball rankings and cheat sheets from the proven computer model at SportsLine.

 SportsLine's proven model simulates each season 10,0000 times.
 This model is powered by the same people who powered projections for all three major Fantasy sites.
 These cheat sheets and rankings, available for leagues on many major sites, are updated multiple times every day.
 Any time an injury occurs or there's a change on a roster, the team at SportsLine updates its cheat sheets.